nanogiants/appcom-styleguide-ios/README.md

 }
 ```

-Intentional fall-through to the next case should be documented with a comment unless the case has no intervening code before the next case.
+Intentional fall-through to the next case must be documented with a comment unless the case has no intervening code before the next case.

 ```
 // good